 Graham is a long-standing K&ESR volunteer having been involved since the early 1980s and former director of the line.
 He works as a tourism manager and his career has included spells at some of the area's leading tourist attractions including Hastings Aquarium, the Royal Engineers Museum, Shepherd Neame Brewery Visitor Centre and the Kent & East Sussex Railway.
-He is currently pasrt of teh Senior Management Team at Didcot Railway Centre where he is responsible for marketing & events, and is also a Non-executive Director of Tourism South East.
+He is currently part of the Senior Management Team at Didcot Railway Centre where he is Head of Visitor Experience & Marketing, and is also a Non-executive Director of Tourism South East.

 Away from work and railways, Graham spent several years as a volunteer at CSRfm, Canterbury's community and student radio station where he produced and presented his own three-hour weekly entertainment show, Sunday Best, and also helped out as Programming Manager and Head of Weekends, he describes the last role as "having the best job title ever!".

 Matt has been a working volunteer on the Kent and East Sussex Railway for over 15 years.
 He grew up working with the Terriers and was lucky enough to spend time working at Rolvenden as a casual member of staff.
 He is a volunteer driver, signalman, guard on the K&ESR and in 2018 he became a K&ESR Trustee.
 Matt is also a driver for the North Yorkshire Moors Railway.
 In 2011, he graduated from the University of Kent with a degree in computing and business administration and works for Essex and Kent Police as a business relations manager.

 David Nibloe BA (Hons), AKC, ACIB